There’s a reason for the expression “happy as a clam.”

 In my case, I whipped this dish up for my pasta-obsessed husband who thinks that garlic and olive oil are the only two ingredients we have in our kitchen.

 I used one of my favorite noodle tricks of reserving some of the pasta water and it worked like a charm.
+I’ve mastered that technique with the many times I’ve made my spaghetti alla carbonara for dinner, and it works beautifully for this recipe.
 The starchy cooking liquid helps the buttery sauce cling onto the linguine like a boss.

 You don’t want to water the sauce down too much, though, so only a few tablespoons are required to achieve this effect.
 I also love to serve a few of the mollusks still in their shells simply for presentation.